dtr360/spotify-api/README.md

 npm install --save cookie-parser
 ```

-In order to run the webpage, open the Terminal.
+In order to run the webpage, you need to start the Node.js server from the Terminal.
-Navigate to your folder with the **app.html** file (e.g. cd /spotify/get-user-info)
+In ther Terminal navigate to your folder with the **app.html** file (e.g. cd /spotify/get-user-info)
-Run the following in the Terminal to start up the **Node.js** server:
+Run the following to start up the **Node.js** server:
 ```
 node app.js
 ```